ChestnutEOS/eosio-chestnutmsig/README.md

 Features:
 * accounts' `@active` permission cannot be changed by malicious dApps
 * token transfers are protected by the `chestnutacnt` Smart Contact
-* you can use any other Chestnut approved dApp by linking the `@chestnut` permission with other dApps after completing a multisig request with our `chestnutacnt@active` account
+* you can use any other Chestnut approved dApp by linking the `@chestnut` permission with other dApps after completing a multisig request with our `chestnutacnt@security` account
 * if the user decideds to keeps their owner key then they can recover their own account.
 If they wanted to trust us to recover as well then add `chestnutacnt@active` to the owner permission and maintain joint custody.